 You’ve heard it about it all over the news, celebrities tout it, your friends have suggested it.
 But do you really understand the mechanics of the diet?
-We’re here with some answers to common questions.
+We’re here with the definition of the keto diet and some answers to common questions.

-The ketogenic diet is an eating regimen based on eating very low carbs, moderate amounts of protein and very high fat.
+The definition of the keto diet is an eating regimen based on eating very low carbs, moderate amounts of protein and very high fat.

 By eating very low amounts of carbohydrates you deprive your body of its main source of energy, glucose.
 Your body then turns to stored glucose in your muscles and liver until eventually it is depleted and must look to other sources for energy.
 Your body then enters a state called ketosis, in which it releases an alternate fuel source called ketones, produced by your liver from stored fat during periods of intense exercise.